Igi (short story): Plot

 Igi is a prehistoric story, taking readers to a period when the very first artist and thinker discovers a method to create images.
 In the routine life of prehistoric society comes a moment when one person, named Igi, starts to ask questions that no one has ever asked before.
 A feeling of wonder pervades his body and mind and he tries to discover secrets unnoticed by the rest.
 However, in a closed society, any original perception of life is unacceptable.
 The Chief and his followers will never welcome a member with a different way of thinking, and conflict arises between a progressive mentality and brute force.
 Igi has to follow a hard and painful way of solitude in order to gain free will and find the essence of being.
 The vivid narration reveals a very strange world, where feelings often seem bizarre, and where one can find many answers to questions that still preoccupy mankind.
+Igi is a story about discovering self-worth and individualism.
+Igi struggles to fit into his group, because he is different - he stands tall and straight, while other members of his group are bent, Igi walks on two legs while others move like monkeys, still dragging their hands on the ground.
+Igi has a profound way of thinking, he keeps to himself and talks and thinks a lot about his actions and what he should and should not do.
+Igi is a complicated character who is always in a fight with his alter ego, he wants to be like others but he realizes that he will sacrifice his own personality and uniqueness in that process.
+"Igi is not like others, Igi is different" he says to himself a few times throughout the book.
+He goes through immense physical pain while trying to bend and be like others, which is a great parallel for today and how a lot of people try to "fit in a box" just to please others, even though that is not what they truly are.
+As mentioned above, Igi struggles with his self-worth and Individualism, but towards the end of the book he embraces it and is not ashamed of who he is anymore, although that realization comes with a great cost.